-Follow one of two waymarked trails around the park and look out for 'Art Along the Way'.
+Follow one of 2 waymarked trails around the park and look out for 'Art Along the Way'.
 The redevelopment of the Archaeological Way has inspired some fantastic community arts projects, many of which now form a sculpture trail on the park.

-Wander up to the viewpoint where you can enjoy views across the surrounding countryside to Creswell, Langwith, and on a clear day over the Wellbeck estate to Lincoln Cathedral.
+Wander up to the viewpoint where you can enjoy views across the surrounding countryside to Creswell, Langwith, and on a clear day over the Welbeck estate to Lincoln Cathedral.
 Here you’ll find 'Top of the World'; a piece by artist Ewan Allinson inspired by the area's stone age past.

 From the park there are easy links to the new Archaeological Way and the Meden Valley Walks.
 The Archaeological Way leaflet is attached to this page.

-Next to the main Whaley Road car park are two ponds that attract many species of dragonfly, including the Emperor dragonfly and Black-tailed Skimmer.
+Next to the main Whaley Road car park are 2 ponds that attract many species of dragonfly, including the Emperor dragonfly and Black-tailed Skimmer.
 Look in the pond for the sculpture made by Phil Neal, a local artist, with children from Whaley School.